 Name Day Celebration

-When a child is born it doesn’t have a name until it is baptized.
-One of the differences between the Orthodox church with the Catholic church is that the priest is putting all the body of the baby into oil during the ceremony.
+When a child is born, it doesn’t have a name until it is baptized.
+One of the differences between the Orthodox Church with the Catholic church is that the priest is putting all the baby’s body into oil during the ceremony.

-It is the Thursday of the Carnival period before the 40 days lent.
-Tsikno means the smell of meat, and pemti is Thursday.
+It is the Thursday of the Carnival period before the 40 days of lent.
+Tsikno means the smell of meat, and pempti is Thursday.
 On this day everyone eats meat and usually, all restaurants are full.
-A tradition that most Greeks love!
+See more below the Greek family traditions that most Greeks love!

 Clean Monday or Kathara Deftera is the first day of Lent (Saracosti in Greek).
 On this day families go to the countryside for a picnic and to fly kites.
 Also, this day is a holiday in Greece.

-Easter in Greece is so special and interesting.
+Easter in Greece is so unique and exciting.
 Celebrations and customs differ as they are too many in the whole country.
-On holy week most people avoid eating meat because of lent, on holy Saturday everybody lights a candle.
-The whole country is meeting friends and family on Easter Sunday and says Christos Anesti which in English means Christ has risen For more info see here.
+On holy week most people avoid eating meat because of lent.
+On holy Saturday everybody lights a candle.
+The entire country is meeting friends and family on Easter Sunday and says Christos Anesti which in English means Christ has risen For more info, see here.

 Greek Independence Day (25th of March)

-Greek independence day is the day when the Greek revolution against Ottoman rule started, it was inspired by the French and American revolutions.
-A military parade on that day takes place in Athens, also it is a religious celebration dedicated to the Annunciation of the Virgin Mary.
+Greek independence day is the day when the Greek revolution against Ottoman rule started.
+The French and American revolutions inspired it.
+A military parade on that day takes place in Athens.
+Also, it is a religious celebration dedicated to the Annunciation of the Virgin Mary.

 The Ohi Day

-On October 28th, 1940, Greek Prime Minister Ioannis Metaxas refused Mussolini’s ultimatum to let the Italian troops to invade Greece, with this action the country was involved in world war 2.
-His refusal inspired the Greek people to resist heroic the Axis countries for 216 days when most parts of Europe were already under German occupation.
-On that day,military parade takes place every year in Thessaloniki.
+On October 28th, 1940, Greek Prime Minister Ioannis Metaxas refused Mussolini’s ultimatum to let the Italian troops invade Greece, with this action the country was involved in world war 2.
+His refusal inspired the Greek people to resist the Axis countries heroically for 216 days when most parts of Europe were already under German occupation.
+On that day, a military parade takes place every year in Thessaloniki.